 Elizabeth and Mary Linley

-The Linley family were a famous musical family known as ‘The Nest of the Nightingales’.
-Elizabeth was known for her voice and beauty, appearing first as a singer in 1767 in Covent Garden and she soon escalated to being one of the most highly sought after singer of oratorios’.
-Mary made her public debut as an actress at Theatre Royal, Covent Garden in 1769 and then followed in her sister’s footsteps as a singer of Oratorios in 1771.
-Both sisters were forbidden to sing in public once married, and therefore Elizabeth retired at eighteen and Mary at twenty-two, depriving the music world of their beautiful voices.
+The Linley family were a famous musical family, who became known as ‘The Nest of the Nightingales’.
+Elizabeth was known for her voice and beauty, becoming one of the most highly sought after singers of oratorios after her debut in 1767.
+Mary made her public debut as an actress in 1769 and then followed in her sister’s footsteps as a singer of oratorios.
+Both sisters were forbidden to sing in public once married, and Elizabeth therefore retired at eighteen and Mary at twenty-two.

 The British painter Thomas Gainsborough (1727-1788) moved to Bath in 1759 and became good friends with the Linleys.
 From the late 1760s until 1789, he made a series of portraits of the family, including this work painted between early 1771 and March 1772.
 In 1785 upon the request of the Linley family, he re-touched the painting in order to depict the fashion-conscious sitters in the up-to-date clothing of the 1780s.